AD1024/Calculator/README.md

 ### Math Consts

-You can use the command `\math_const` to list all the constants that is built in the calculator:
+You can use the command `\math_const` to list all the constants that are built in the calculator:

 ```
 ==> e
 Œ >-> 2.718281828459045
 ```

-And for respecting people who found those values, you are not allowed to change the value of those constants though you will not receive a warning if you do so(cuz a warning can devastate one's mood while using a software).
+And for respecting people who found those values, you are not allowed to change the values of those constants though you will not receive a warning if you do so(cuz a warning can devastate one's mood while using a software).

 ```
 ==> e=10